rschristopher/ischristtrue.com/src/modern-views/free-will.md

  (leaving man to a kind of fatalism), and there will be those that affirm man's absolute and total freedom.
-And of course there will be plenty in between.
+And of course there will be plenty in between (from nuanced interpretations to various slippery slope slopes).
 Pick any era in history in any culture and in any worldview and you will find this exact pattern